letslego/cagvault/README.md

 - Paste a web URL in the text input
 - Click "Add Web Page" to scrape and convert to text

-**From Redis Cache:**
+**From LanceDB:**
-- Click "🗄️ Documents in Redis" expander
+- Click "🗄️ Documents in LanceDB" expander
 - Select a previously parsed document
-- Click "Load for chat" to restore from cache
+- Click "Load for chat" to restore from persistent storage

 #### 2. Explore Document Structure